This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 - Your wp-admin folder permission is set for 755.

 Setting permissions incorrectly can disable important features on your site, compromise site security, or prevent new content and information from being added to your WordPress directory folders.
-If you don’t know what you are doing or are not confident making changes in your server, contact your web host or use professional WordPress support services.
+If you don’t know what you are doing or are not confident making changes in your server, contact your web hosting company or use professional WordPress support services.

 Corrupted .htaccess File

 One of the common causes of 403 Forbidden errors is a corrupted .htaccess file in your WordPress installation directory.
-If the internal server error is caused by a corrupted .htaccess file, the issue can be quite simple to fix.
+If the internal server error is caused by a corrupted .htaccess file, the issue can be simple to fix.
 All you need to do is create a new .htaccess file.

 WordPress Plugin Or Theme Conflicts